 This class comprises systems (S) that are used to describe positions and extents in a Reference Time.
 If relativistic effects are negligible in the wider spacetime area of interest and the speeds of associated things, then there is only one unique global reference time.
 The typical way to measure time is to count the cycles of a periodic process for which we have a hypothesis of constant frequency, such as oscillations of a crystal, molecular arrangement, rotation of earth around itself or around the sun.
 The origin for a Temporal Reference System is fixed on a reference event.
 As long as the number of cycles passed from that reference event until now are known, the temporal reference system exists (E) and expressions in this Reference System can be interpreted with respect to the Reference Time.

 A temporal reference system represents time as a continuous linear interpolation over the infinite series of cycles extended from the reference event to the past and the future, regardless of the temporal position of the mathematical point zero of an instance of SP14 Time Expression.
-For instance the Gregorian calender begins with the event an arbitrary positiong the point zero as being the date of the „Birth of Christ“.
-The actual date of the birth of Christ is regarded to be unknown and therefore is not the reference event.
+For instance the proleptic Gregorian calendar begins with the event at an arbitrary position, the point zero being the date of the „Birth of Christ“.
+The actual date of the birth of Christ is regarded as unknown and therefore is not the reference event.

 The identity of a Temporal Reference System is defined through the type of periodic process it is based on, the reference event and the distance of the reference event to the position of the mathematical point zero (I).

 A value in the Reference Time is a temporal position measured relative to a temporal reference system.
-ISO 8601 specifies the use of the Gregorian Calendar and 24 hour local or Coordinated Universal Time (UTC) for information interchange.
+For dates after 1582, ISO 8601 specifies the use of the Gregorian Calendar and 24 hour local or Coordinated Universal Time (UTC) for information interchange.

 In ISO 19108 three common types of temporal reference systems are explicitly stated: calendars (used with clocks for greater resolution), temporal coordinate systems, and ordinal temporal reference systems.